 You probably know this nasty skin eczema.
 Maybe your horse hasn't had any problems with it, but you've probably seen or heard about it on other horses.
 When it comes to mallenders, horse owners have many different opinions on what to do.
 There are endless remedies that are supposed to help.
 But before you start treating a horse, we have some important information for you.

-Now that you've identified that your horse has mange, there's one more important question to address.
-Does your horse have the weeping or the dry variant of mange?
+Now that you've identified that your horse has grape, there's one more important question to address.
+Does your horse have the weeping or the dry variant of grape?
 Here you have to treat differently.
 You can recognize a weeping mallow by the fact that purulent liquid comes out of the wound.
 There are blisters and you can assume that it causes pain to your darling.
 It is important to keep the wound dry.

 You proceed differently if it is a dry mallow.
 You can recognize this by porous skin and even scabbing.
 Here you should keep the corresponding areas supple with ointment.
 You can rub the areas with a rough terry cloth.
 If the scabs do not come off, you should not remove them by force.
 It would only cause small injuries again.
 In this case, the skin irritations must be treated with ointment for a longer period of time and kept supple until they can be rubbed off easily.